Covid 19 coronavirus: Auckland to move to level 1 on Wednesday night - Jacinda Ardern

 New Zealand was still well-placed compared to other countries in terms of Covid restrictions.

-Auckland's mayor alert level 1 message
+Auckland mayor's alert level 1 message

-Auckland Mayor Phil Goff has welcomed the government's decision.
+Auckland Mayor Phil Goff has welcomed the Government's decision.

 "Aucklanders have for the second time united to successfully halt community transmission of Covid-19 and I want to thank them for the sacrifices they have made to achieve this result," he said.